Search results for:

 Ensuring that the packages on your server are up to date is a typical but important administrative task.
-With Virtualmin, not only can you ensure that your Virtualmin related packages are up to date using the Virtualmin Package Update module, but you can also update all of your non Virtualmin packages as well.
-This is a slight variation of a previous article: How to keep your Virtualmin server up to date, which covers how to update Just your Virtualmin related packages.
+With Virtualmin, not only can you ensure that your Virtualmin-related packages are up to date using the Virtualmin Package Update module, but you can also update all of your non-Virtualmin packages as well.
+This is a slight variation of a previous article: How to keep your Virtualmin server up to date, which covers updating Just your Virtualmin-related packages.

 The focus of this article is to explain how you can keep all of your installed packages up to date using the Virtualmin Package Update module.
-This article implies that you have already installed Virtualmin, if you have not done so yet please take a look at the following article: How to install Virtualmin (CentOS 7).
+This article implies that you have already installed Virtualmin.
+If you have not done so yet, please look at the following article: How to install Virtualmin (CentOS 7).

 This process will ensure that all packages on your server are updated.
-For bonus points, if you’re interested you can also use Virtualmin to install one package of your choosing at a time.
-To learn how to do this please take a look at our article that covers this process: How to install packages using Virtualmin.
+For bonus points, if you're interested, you can also use Virtualmin to install one package of your choosing at a time.
+To learn how to do this, please look at our article that covers this process: How to install packages using Virtualmin.